Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/geometry/space.md

 Spaces have the following field:

-- `ndim` is the number of dimensions of the space.
+- `.ndim` is the number of dimensions of the space.

 ## Methods